2016–17 Dominica Premier League

 The 2016–17 Dominica Premier League was the 52nd season of the Dominica Premier League, the top tier of association football in Dominica.
-The season was contested by 10 teams, and began on 28 August 2016 and concluded on 19 February 2017.
+The season was contested by 10 teams.
+It began on 28 August 2016 and concluded on 19 February 2017.

-Dublanc were the league champions, winning the title on the penultimate match day of the season thanks to 3-0 win over Kensbro.
-It was the club's fourth ever title, and their third consecutive title.
+Dublanc were the league champions, winning the title on the penultimate match day of the season thanks to a 3-0 win over Kensbro.
+It was the club's fourth ever title and their third consecutive title.

 Teams

 There were 10 clubs that competed during the season.
 All matches were played at Windsor Park in Roseau.